After working on a doctorate in sociology for a while, a shocking failure Liam realized this isn’t for him, which led

 - 9:41 The link between remote work and happiness

-Editor’s Note: Please view the references section as it seems there are multiple studies which have conflicting claims on the matter.
+Editor’s Note: Please view the references section as it seems there are multiple studies that have conflicting claims on the matter.
 My own opinion (and as Liam mentions later, remote work is still very new and more credible, accurate, detailed research studies in due time will help us come to a better conclusion.
 However, as Liam later mentions, a specific personality-type may be a better fit for remote work.

 - 10:00 Introduction to Time Doctor and Staff.com.
 Details on how these tools help you analyze your own productivity and that of your employees